 Is everything “baby, baby, baby” freaking you out?
 You can insure a bright future and gift yourself breathing room by considering Egg Freezing.

-The Clark office is open for appointments Monday, 9:30 am to 5 pm; Tuesday through Friday, 6:30 am to 2:30 pm where our fabulous female team will help you navigate through your journey answering all your questions:
+The Livingston office is open Monday to Friday, 8:30 am to 4:30 pm.
+Morning monitoring is Monday to Sunday from 6:30 am to 7:30 am (doors open at 6:00 am).
+Our fabulous female team of specialist will help you navigate your journey, answering all your questions:

 - How much does Egg Freezing cost?

 The cost of egg freezing has dropped considerably since the science was first introduced.
 IRMS has also created significant discount packages depending on whether you’re doing one or multiple egg freezing cycles.
 In addition, some insurance carriers have started to cover all or part of elective egg freezing cycles.
 So, if egg freezing is something you’re considering doing you owe it to yourself to find out all of the financial options available.

 Because freezing techniques have advanced significantly , pregnancy rates from frozen eggs are equal to pregnancy rates from frozen embryos.
 It really doesn’t get much better than that!

 - When should I begin the oocyte cryopreservation (egg freezing) process?